Prep Work

 Pro Tip: After hanging up a few rolls evaluate how you’ve done.
 If you see sections of the paper that have been pulled off the wall it is likely due to a lack of paste.
 If this occurs, gently use the seam repair glue and move the tip of this inside the paper to apply a tiny bit of paste.
 Use sparingly.

 Good luck.
 This project will be worth the effort.
 It is always easier if you can do this with someone else.
-Additional hands will always come in handy (see what I did there :).
+Additional hands will always come in handy.